island205/HelloSea.js/what-is-seajs.md

     }
 }

-// Use module
+//Use module
 import {helloPython, helloJavaScript} from 'greet' helloJavaScript()

-// Or
+//Or
 module Greet from 'greet'
 Greet.helloJavaScript()

-// Or remote module
+//Or remote module
 module Greet from 'http://bodule.org/greet.js' Greet.helloJavaScript()
 ```